saasforge/open-source-saas-boilerpate/Readme.md

 - Handling 404 and 500 errors
 - AWS Beanstalk-friendly (you don't need to change any files' names to start deploying the project there)
 - Automatic importing APIs,  namespaces (when add a new API you don't need to import it explicitly, you just need to name it *api.py*)
-- All styles in one folder what allows to change and create a new theme fast
+- All styles in one folder what allows to change and create a new theme fast (see */src/shared/theme*)
 - ES6
 - Refer @src as a root source folder in you JSX and JS code